On logarithmic double phase problems: Sign-changing solution

 \begin{enumerate} [label=\textnormal{(f$_{\arabic*}$')},ref=\textnormal{f$_{\arabic*}$'}] \item The function $t \mapsto f(x,t)/\abs{t}^{q_+}$ is increasing in $(- \infty, 0)$ and in $(0, + \infty)$ for a.a.\,$x \in \Omega$. \end{enumerate}

 \begin{remark} A necessary condition for \eqref{Assump:H3} to be satisfied is that $p_+ + 1 \leq p_-^*$.
 For the case of constant exponents, which is the least restrictive case, this is equivalent to $\frac{- 1 + \sqrt{1 + 4 N}}{2} \leq p$.
-This strong assumption is required for \eqref{Asf:QuotientMono}. \end{remark} Similarly to the previous sections, we can prove some important consequences of these assumptions on the right-hand side.
+This strong assumption is required for \eqref{Asf:QuotientMono}. \end{remark}

+Similarly to the previous sections, we have some important consequences of these assumptions on the right-hand side.

 \begin{lemma} Let $f \colon \Omega \times \R \to \R$ satisfy the following assumptions. \begin{enumerate}[label=(\roman*),font=\normalfont] \item If $f$ fulfills \eqref{Asf:WellDef} and \eqref{Asf:QuotientMono}, then $q_+ + 1 \leq r_-$. \item If $f$ fulfills \eqref{Asf:QuotientMono} then for any $\eps > 0$